CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Do not hesitate at all to shoot me an [email](mailto:info@cyrilcermak.com) if you have any questions, suggestions or just want to drop a few lines.

 Thanks!

+# Licence
+Copyright © 2021 Cyril Cermak.

+All rights reserved.
+This book or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher except for the use of brief quotations in a book review.

+Publisher
+Cyril Cermak

+www.cyrilcermak.com